Natale Battezzati

-Natale Battezzati (1818–1882) was a printer and publishing house owner in Milan, Italy in the mid- and late 1880s.
+Natale Battezzati (1818–1882) was a printer and publishing house owner in Milan, Italy in the mid- and late 19th-century.
 He was a founding member of the Italian book-trade society, Associazione tipografico-libraria italiana, and developed a card catalog system for booksellers that influenced American librarianship.

 Professional life

 Natale Battezzati began working in printing early in his life, and formed a printing and publishing house that produced a variety of significant works, including Storia del Parlamento subalpino by A. Brofferio and the Annuario storico italiano.

 Battezzati was involved with the Associazione tipografico-libraria italiana from its beginning in 1869 as an elected member of the board.

 He proposed, in 1871, a standardized card system that could be used by booksellers to create an in-store catalog of books currently on offer by Italian presses.
 The system was demonstrated at the Vienna Exposition in 1873, and again in Milan at the 1879 exhibition of typographical arts.
 At this latter he was awarded honors for this invention.
 He also developed standards for noting book prices and for calculating shipping fees for books ordered from the publisher.